 “Sit down, and we’ll get to that.”

-Gemma pulled a face on this but sat down.
+Gemma pulled a face on this but did as requested.
 It was then she took notice of the president patch her son was wearing.

 “Wait… Why are you wearing that?”

 “Let’s just say Clay’s presidency was temporary and he knew that the day he got himself voted in.
 This patch belongs to me.”

 “What’d you do Jax?”

 His mother shot up at this and Jax rolled his eyes.

 “You didn’t.
 Jax baby, tell me you didn’t.”